pennyr0yal/pennyr0yal/README.md

 ## 🌐 print('Hello, world!')

 A linguist by trade, I've spent most of my professional life working with human languages and now I'm devoted to programming languages.
-I'm a 🐍 Python developer, passionate about **data, dashboards and tools that avoid boring and repetitive routines**.
+I'm a 🐍 Python developer (focused on RPA and data engineering), passionate about **data, dashboards and tools that avoid boring and repetitive routines**.

 Since I first started programming, turning routines into automated processes has become a healthy addiction: the more I discover what Python can do, the more ideas I come up with to make work more **agile and intelligent**.
 The feeling of running a script and seeing what used to take an hour happen in seconds is like magic.
 And it's even better when that magic **solves someone's problem**.